Planes in four space and four associated CM points: The dynamical formulation of the theorem

 \subsection{Toral packets and the dynamical result}

 Let $L \in \Gr(\Q)$ be a rational plane.
 Following the discussion in Section \ref{section:acting group} we will study orbits in $X_S$ under the $\Q_S$-points of the $\Q$-group $\torus_L$.
-First, let us consider the compact adelic orbit $\G(\Q)\torus_L(\adele) \subset X_\adele$.
-The projection $\mathcal{O}_L$ of this orbit to $X_S$, where $S= \set{\infty,p,q}$ and $p$, $q$ are two distinct odd primes is an example of a \textit{homogeneous toral packet}, see \cite[Sec.~4,5]{Dukeforcubic} for this terminology.
+First, let us consider the compact adelic orbit $\G(\Q)\torus_L(\adele) \subset X_\adele$ (it is compact as $\torus_L$ is anisotropic over $\Q$).
+The projection $\packet_L$ of this orbit to $X_S$, where $S= \set{\infty,p,q}$ and $p$, $q$ are two distinct odd primes is an example of a \textit{homogeneous toral packet}, see \cite[Sec.~4,5]{Dukeforcubic} for this terminology.

 In order to normalize the behavior on the real quotient $X_\infty$ we choose for every plane $L\in \Gr(\Q)$ an element $\ell_L \in \G(\R)$ such that